ITCraftship/truth-or-dare/tutorial/codemagic_fastlane_tutorial.md

 ## First Upload

-Put the `google_play.json` file inside your project.
+Put the `google_play.json` file inside your project root directory.

+> **WARNING**: Remember not to check in this file to a public code repository.

 Now, we should be good to go and build our first .aab.
 Go to terminal, change directory to your project and run:

     flutter build appbundle